The economy

 Index returns are for illustrative purposes only and do not represent actual investment performance.
 Index performance returns do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged, and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 This material is provided by SEI Investments Management Corporation (SIMC) for educational purposes only and is not meant to be investment advice.
 The reader should consult with his/her financial advisor for more information.
 This material represents an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events or a guarantee of future results.
 There are risks involved with investing, including possible loss of principal.
-SIMC is a wholly-owned subsidiary of SEI Investments Company.
+SIMC is a wholly owned subsidiary of SEI Investments Company.